awsdocs/aws-mobile-developer-guide/doc_source/project-import-export-troubleshooting.rst

       projects.

-The following sections describe issues you might encounter and their remedies.
+The following sections describe issues you might encounter when setting  up, importing or exporting |AMH| projects,  and their remedies.

 .. contents::